slejnej/ds-composites/web/modules/custom/remora_core/README.md

 ## Theme dependencies on modules

-In case like we had with remora_base_theme where it depends on module cards_nugget, we have problematic situation since Drupal themes on install don't automatically install their dependencies.
+In case like we had with barrio_base_theme where it depends on module cards_nugget, we have problematic situation since Drupal themes on install don't automatically install their dependencies.
 In that case, dpendency should be added to the remora_core which is installation profile, but if the dpendency that we are adding is dependent on the remora_core (cause it holds all the field storages), we have to manually install the module in install function of remora_core since that one is triggered after the configuration is imported and all dependencies from remora_core.info installed.